 Here are our current recommendations for the best weather stations.
 This chart is updated frequently.

 Tips on Buying Your Next Weather Station

 Do you want to know what the weather’s like in your backyard?
-Do you need an accurate and reliable weather station for monitoring outdoor activities or gardening, but not just any station will do?
-Our reviews are here so that we can help make a wise decision, and provide you with years of reliable use and accurate weather data.
+Do you need an accurate and reliable weather station for monitoring outdoor activities or gardening but not just any station will do?
+Our reviews are here so that we can help you make a wise decision and provide you with years of reliable use and accurate weather data.

 At a minimum, you’re going to want a station that can measure the following: